-Choose any type of whole grain brown rice, from short- to long-grain or even a sweet or sushi-type rice.
+- Choose any variety of whole grain brown rice, from short- to long-grain, for sprouting.

 - Wild rice is much longer than other rice varieties, and is cut before being sold, so it does not sprout, but it will split after soaking for several hours.

 - White rice is like white flour; the germ has been removed, so it does not sprout.

 - Place ½ cup brown rice in a quart-size sprouting jar or other sprouting container.
 Fill with water, cover with a sprouting screen or mesh sprouting lid.
 Soak 12 hours or overnight.